-Yes - Purchased (domestic) Yes - Purchased (foreign) 0% In-kind (domestic) 0% In-kind (foreign)
+Yes - Purchased (domestic) Yes - Purchased (foreign)

 NOTES:

 This program receives funding from the Government of France and PepsiCo, with support from local governments and communities.
 Sourced from smallholder farmers through competition among identified farmer cooperative unions, 95% of the food is cleaned and processed by women.
 The program is managed through Food Management Committees and calls for at least 50% of the committee positions to be held by women.